Aubreymcfato/aubreymcfato.github.io/_posts/2016-11-19-turing-cathedral.md

 ## <a name="/1/4/162/5:214-/1/4/164/1:29">[/1/4/162/5:214-/1/4/164/1:29](#/1/4/162/5:214-/1/4/164/1:29)</a>
 >Ulam’s self-reproducing cellular automata—patterns of information persisting across time—evolve by letting order in but not letting order out.
-When Nicholas Metropolis and

 ## <a name="/1/4/164/1:391-/1/4/166:0">[/1/4/164/1:391-/1/4/166:0](#/1/4/164/1:391-/1/4/166:0)</a>
 >Ulam began imagining how, in a one-dimensional universe, cosmology might evolve.
 “Has anybody considered the following problem—which appears to me very pretty,” he wrote to von Neumann in February 1949.
 “Imagine that on the infinite line –∞ to +∞ I have occupied the integer points each with probability say ½ by material point masses—i.e. I have this situation,” and he sketched a random distribution of points on a line.
 “This is a distribution at time t=0.”

 ## <a name="/1/4/204/3:212-/1/4/206/2:36">[/1/4/204/3:212-/1/4/206/2:36](#/1/4/204/3:212-/1/4/206/2:36)</a>
 >This puzzle—how life translates between sequence and structure, and in doing so not only tolerates but takes advantage of ambiguity—would hold Ulam’s interest for the rest of his life.
-The translation puzzle also captured

 ## <a name="/1/4/28/1:603-/1/4/30:0">[/1/4/28/1:603-/1/4/30:0](#/1/4/28/1:603-/1/4/30:0)</a>
 >On one level, Barricelli was applying the powers of digital computing to evolution.
 On another level, he was applying the powers of evolution to digital computing.
 According to Julian Bigelow, “Barricelli was the only person who really understood the path toward genuine artificial intelligence at that time.”12